|

 communities (CFC) the rest of his/her life.

-The Role of Suffering in Spiritual Formation
+The Role of Suffering in Christian Spiritual Formation

 and evil affects everyone.
 How one deal with suffering is an important aspect of

-SFiI.
+Christian spiritual formation.
 Suffering may lead one to drawn closer to God or to drive one away from

 God.
 Yet, it is often in the crucible of pain and suffering that we discover who